Do you want to spend more time with your children?

 2. Buying Stocks

 This is one of financial consultants’ favourite advice to people.
-Buy stocks and hold for long term.
+Buy stocks and hold for the long term.

 “Consistently buy an S&P 500 low-cost index fund” – Warren Buffet